 This is a gorgeous walk that only takes about 10–15 minutes to complete.
 But in those 10–15 minutes, you'll walk past Luau Cove, where the Spirit of Aloha show is held, the beautiful stretch of beach that runs in stretches between the two hotels, and have great views of the Magic Kingdom, Cinderella's Castle, and the Contemporary hotel.
-You'll also pass by the beach pool and Mad Hatter-themed water playground that are always bustling with activity at the Grand Floridian.
+You'll also pass by the beach pool and Mad Hatter-themed water playground that is always bustling with activity at the Grand Floridian.

-Best of all, though, this walk takes you past Disney's Wedding pavilion.
+Best of all, though, this walk takes you past Disney's Wedding Pavilion.
 Weddings happen at Disney every day, and you never know what you might come across when passing by this beautiful complex.

 2. Visit the Lobbies of Different Hotels

 When you need a break from the heat, or you need an activity to do while your little ones are asleep in their strollers, this is a great activity!
 The hotels at Disney are all amazing in their own magical way, and you never know what you might stumble on when you're checking them out.

 If you're visiting at a special seasonal time of year, like Christmas or Easter, the decorations in the Disney Hotels are second to none.
 Several hotels, such as the Contemporary and Grand Floridian, even construct massive gingerbread houses or displays at Christmas!

 But even if you're not visiting at a special time of year, it's fun to see the themes of all the different hotels.

 3. Watch the Magic Kingdom Fireworks Show From the Seven Seas Lagoon